 Dates refer to announcement to the rhb community.
 From 1995 to 1999, changes were announced in update sheets issued each year with new copies of The Relative Hills of Britain.
 Further update sheets were issued in 2002, 2006, 2010, 2013 and 2014, but some intermediate changes were announced in Marhofn, issued in May every year up to 2016.
 The latest update sheet is published on The Relative Hills of Britain website.
-From Sept 2006, changes have been announced as they arise on the rhb group.
+From Sept 2006, changes were announced on the Yahoo rhb group (now defunct), and from December 2020 on Pedantic Publications.

 Twin Peaks (those listed in the first table of the earlier RHB update sheets, which have at least 30m of drop and are coded Ma= in the database) are included in the changes.
 Twin Peaks were not listed in The Relative Hills of Britain.

 Highlighted changes are in Ireland